vtenfys/reaware/README.md

 For production mode, replace `development` with `production` in the command above.
 Rerun this command whenever you want to switch mode.

-Development mode enables debugging with Chrome and React DevTools, while production mode configures Webpack to produce production-optimized builds.
+Development mode enables debugging with Chrome and React DevTools, while production mode configures Webpack to output production-optimized builds.

 ### Install dependencies